-According to St. Mary’s Registers, the Reverend Francis McCleland was appointed as Colonial Chaplain on the 1st October 1825 and the first church clerk, William Roxby Hilton was appointed on the 15th December 1825.
-During October of that year, the foundation stone of St. Mary’s Church was laid by Captain Evatt.
+According to St. Mary’s registers, the Reverend Francis McCleland was appointed as Colonial Chaplain on the 1st October 1825 and the first church clerk, William Roxby Hilton was appointed on the 15th December 1825.

 Like all new settlements, there was insufficient space available of whatever description to accommodate their needs until the church was erected.
 To this end, a prefabricated building was utilised as a temporary church.

-Even though the foundation stone of the church building had been laid in 1825, the structure was not opened for worship until 1834.
+Even though the foundation stone of the church building had been laid in 1825, the structure was not opened for worship until 1832.
 In the interim, the congregation met in a schoolroom near the present St Augustine’s Roman Catholic Cathedral in Prospect Hill.
 Then as now, some humans unfailingly raise complaints about spurious issues.
-In this case, some disaffected congregants uncharitably raised objections about why the Chaplain’s personal residence was completed before that of the church.
+In this case, some disaffected congregants uncharitably questioned why the Chaplain’s personal residence was completed before of the church.

-In 1830 while the walls of St. Mary’s were being erected, the congregation faced another challenge: their numbers had outgrown schoolroom that they were forced to use near St. Augustine’s Roman Catholic Church.
+In 1830 while the walls of St. Mary’s were being erected, the congregation faced another challenge: their numbers had outgrown schoolroom that they were forced to use near the future St. Augustine’s.

-The initial structure was definitely not an object of beauty as it was a plain oblong building with a roof of local red tiles supported by teak pillars.
+The initial structure was definitely not an object of beauty as it was a plain oblong building aligned north-south, with the entrance located where it now is.
+The roof was comprised of local red tiles supported by teak pillars.
+It contained high pews and the orthodox three-decker pulpit of the period.
 In effect, St Mary’s was a work-in-progress.
 Within their limited means, the citizens of Port Elizabeth had created their first church.

 As money permitted, this plain structure would – over the succeeding years – be converted into something more graceful and dignified.

 - 1837 – a new slate roof replaced the red tiles